The Sam Bernstein Law Firm: Richard Bernstein

 Richard Bernstein has been blind since birth as a result of retinitis pigmentosa.

-Bernstein has taught as an adjunct professor at the University of Michigan-Ann Arbor and served on the Wayne State University Board of Governors for one eight-year term, including two years as vice chair and two more as chair, until deciding not to seek re-election in 2010.
+Bernstein taught as an adjunct professor at the University of Michigan-Ann Arbor and served on the Wayne State University Board of Governors for one eight-year term, including two years as vice chair and two more as chair, until deciding not to seek re-election in 2010.
 He was featured on CNN as a leader in "Keeping Them Honest" and was selected by Crain's Detroit Business as one of "40 Under 40."
 In 2009, Bernstein was named a "Leader in the Law" by Michigan Lawyers Weekly for his work in disabled rights advocacy.
 In 2010, Richard ran for Attorney General in the State of Michigan but lost the Michigan Democratic Party endorsement to David Leyton.

-In the 2014 midterm election, Richard won election to the Michigan Supreme Court and was sworn in as the Michigan Supreme Court's first blind justice on 1 January 2015.
-His last day at the Sam Bernstein Law Firm was 31 December 2014.
+In 2014, Richard was elected to the Michigan Supreme Court becoming its first blind justice on January 1, 2015, at which time he left the firm.